clemniem/LambDraw/README.md

 # Example:

 I am using LambDraw to produce Gcode for my 4-Color-Plotter.
+The Machine files, will be published as soon as the machine works right :)

 ![LambDraw GUI](https://raw.githubusercontent.com/clemniem/LambDraw/master/doc/screenshot_lambgui.png)